How to Have More Meaningful and Effective Virtual Meetings

 We still teach and connect online in ways that preference present at you approaches, rather than engage with you ones.

-So the real difference between dynamic, and wildly productive virtual meetings?
+So the real difference between dynamic, productive, and wildly effective virtual meetings?

 You’ve got to set the tone and change the expectations.